Dried Orange Wreath With Natural Decorations

 Craft With Confidence: No Bugs In Your Dried Oranges

 NO!
 Bugs are attracted to the juice in citrus.
-So, as long as your dried orange slices are removed from excess moisture and completely dry after the drying process, they will not attract bugs.
+So, as long as your dried orange slices are completely dry and excess moisture is removed they will not attract bugs.
 Thank goodness for this fact.
-What would we do without these dried citrus slices in our homes?
+What would we do without dried oranges in our homes, especially during the fall and winter?

 Is The Drying Process Difficult?